JetBrains/compose-multiplatform/tutorials/Native_distributions_and_local_execution/README.md

 Similar to [app icon](#app-icon), these custom icons also have OS-specific formats: `.icns` for macOS, `.ico` for Windows and `.png` for Linux.

 It is possible to specify both OS-specific and OS-agnostic file associations.
-For OS-agnostic you can specify icon files for all three OSes in-place, while for OS-specific there is a shorthand with a single `iconFile` parameter.
+For OS-agnostic associations you can specify icon files for all three operating systems in-place, while for OS-specific there is a shorthand with a single `iconFile` parameter.

 ```kotlin